 Care-Bags.org is a site dedicated to the ongoing creation and delivery of care bags for the homeless people in Logan Square, Chicago.
-This site is a resource for those wanting to make their own care bags, Information about assistance in the Chicago community as well as weekly updates, video interviews with the homeless and much more.
+The care bags are a vehicle for better understanding and sharing with the homeless of our community.
+This site is a resource for those wanting to understand, make their own care bags, Information about assistance in the Chicago community as well as weekly updates, video interviews with the homeless and much more.

 Making care bags for the homeless started in April of 2013.
 I had some clothing I wanted to donate to local homeless in my neighborhood.
 While organizing the clothing, I decided to include water, clif bars and some other items around my home.
 I began to devote thought to what I personally would need if I was living homeless.
 That process created a lot of empathy and understanding which transcends into other areas of life.
 Since the beginning, many clothing/knitting drives have been organized, hundreds of care bags have been made, discussions/organizing efforts at local schools and businesses and many people have made their own care bags to deliver in their communities.
 In November, 2013, my efforts along with the tremendous support of my community and friends, awarded me the inaugural LaVerne Gage Award by The ReVive Center for Housing and Healing.